-Sue: And it’s always nice to see a man screaming for a change.
+Sue: It’s nice to see a man screaming for a change.

-Meanwhile, in the TARDIS, the Doctor is up to his elbows in K9…
+Elsewhere in the universe, the Doctor is up to his elbows in K9.

-Sue: Has he broken K9 already?
+Sue: Has he broken him already?
 He only got him five minutes ago.
 I bet he couldn’t wait to start upgrading him, and now look at him.
 And what has Leela done to her hair?
 And why is she wearing another skimpy outfit?
-Where did she get that costume from?
+And where did she get that costume from?
 Did she make it herself?
 If she didn’t make it herself, why has the Doctor got that costume lying around in his TARDIS?
 And what has she done to her hair?

 Sue: Oh yes, this is very nice.
 Look at those lovely Windsor chairs.
-Steamed ash.
+Steamed ash, I think.
 I’m going on a course soon where I’ll learn how to bend steamed ash into…

-Sue: OK, I’m confused.
+Sue: Okay, I’m confused.
 Is George her dad?

 Sue: Work colleagues who just happen to live together?
 In a cottage?
 In the middle of nowhere?
 I see.
 So is there a bizarre love triangle going on here?
 You can cut the tension with a knife.
-Oh, I do love their earthenware.
+Ooh, I love their earthenware.
 Very nice.

-The sexual tension is so overwhelming, Colby decides to take the dog for a walk.
-He runs into the body of the dead hitchhiker, but Fendelman begs him not call the police.
+The sexual tension is so overwhelming, Colby has to take the dog for a walk.
+And that’s how he discovers the body of the dead hitchhiker, although Fendelman begs him not call the police.

 Sue: Why is George’s tie so short?
 He can’t even dress himself.
-And where the hell is he from?
+And where the hell is he from, anyway?

 Me: That’s Denis Lill you’re talking about.
 He’s a bloody good actor.

-Sue: I’ll have to take your word for it.
+Sue: I’ll have to take your word for that.

-Me: He’s was in Survivors.
+Me: He was in Survivors.
 You liked him in Survivors.